raspiblitz/raspiblitz/FAQ.md

 - Setup a fresh RaspiBlitz
 - Stop LND with `sudo systemctl stop lnd`
 - Replace the new `/mnt/hdd/lnd` with your backuped version
+- Make sure everything in `/mnt/hdd/lnd` is owned by bitcoin:bitcoin
 - Reboot the RaspiBlitz

 This is highly experimental.
 And again: If you restore the LND with an backup that is not representing the latest channel state, this will trigger the lightning "penalty" mechanism - allowing your channel counter part to grab all the funds from a channel.
 Its a measure of last resort.
 But if its working for you, let us know.